Skip to Content

 Setting Up Recorded Login

-Step 2: Start the Recording
+Step 2: Record the Login

-1. Select Start recording
+3. Select Start recording

 Perform only the actions needed to log in.
 Do not navigate the application after login — the recording should end once you have reached an authenticated page.